hayakzan/hayakzan.github.io/index.md

 I have the curse of looking back and feeling like I haven't learned much at all.
-That's why I decided to keep a blog to break that curse.
+So I decided to write a blog in hopes of breaking that curse.

 The topics will include machine learning, music, art, computer science, philosophy, sound, statistics, and math.
 Hope you'll find something interesting there.